 There’s more to consider when it comes to buying a home than just the money needed for a down payment.
 You’ll also need to cover closing costs and moving expenses.

 There are times for the seller of the property will pay all or part of the closing costs, but you want to be prepared in the event that the terms of the contract call for you to cover these.

 👥 How do I find a real estate agent?

 You’re already on the right track for finding a real estate agent to help guide you through the home buying process and helping you find the right home to meet your needs.
 We are looking forward to working with you to make your experience a positive one.

-You’ll find that we are dedicated to assisting our clients throughout the buying transaction with an attention to details, a high level of communication, and the use of our negotiation skills.
-We genuinely listen to your concerns and answer any questions you have along the way.
+You’ll find that we are dedicated to assisting our clients throughout the buying transaction with attention to details, a high level of communication, and the use of our solid negotiation skills.
+We genuinely listen to your concerns and answer any questions you have along the way!

 ☑️ Should I get a mortgage loan pre-approval?